 - Head to Plaza Nueva and check out the Monumento a San Fernando.

 - Sample traditional Spanish and Andalusian foods at one of Barrio Santa Cruz’s many tapas bars.

 - Learn the history of Flamenco at the Museo del Baile Flamenco.

-The oldest and most famous bullfighting ring in Spain, Real Maestranza is a stunning example of 18th-century Spanish architecture.
+The oldest and most famous bullfighting ring in Spain, Real Maestranza is a stunning example of 18th-century Spanish architecture

-Best Hotel in El Arenal: Hotel Maestranza
+Hotel Maestranza | Best Budget Hotel in El Arenal

-Hotel Maestranza is our top pick for where to stay in El Arenal.
+Hotel Maestranza is my top pick for where to stay in El Arenal.
 It is ideally situated in Seville.
 There’s a myriad of restaurant, café, shopping and nightlife options nearby.
 While staying at this property, guests can enjoy a swimming pool and a concierge service.
-Each room has a private bathroom and modern amenities.View on Booking.com View on HotelsCombined
+Each room has a private bathroom and modern amenities.
+It is one of the best budget hotels around town.

 Things to See and Do in El Arenal

 - Climb the El Torre del Oro, the “Tower of Gold” and see great views of the city and river.